sillevl/labict-citygame/game-creator/connection-with-hardware-and-game-management/api.md

 All of this is possible because API shares a very limited information about the sending program's internal functions to the outside world.
 Because of this the application can share data and they can take actions on each others behalf without developpers requiring to share all their software's code.

+The most important thing about APIs is that the user doesn't even need to know it's there.
+When the user for instance sends data via an application, he doesn't want to be confronted with all kinds of tedious tasks, he only wants to quikly send data and maybe know if it arrived.

 * ### Most important APIs

 APIs between software libraries are something we need on a daily basis, copy and pasting for instance would be impossible without this. it allows a seperation from its implementation so that programs written in one language can use libraries written in another.